Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 - **Stack** - A logical deployment unit containing multiple constructs
 - **App** - The root container for all your stacks

-I like to think of constructs as **Lego bricks**—single, reusable pieces that create one or more AWS resources.
+I like to think of constructs as **Lego bricks** single, reusable pieces that create one or more AWS resources.

 For example:
 - `s3.Bucket` → creates an AWS S3 bucket